Krutsch/Krutsch/README.md

 <h2 align="center">About me</h2>

  ⭐ I am a passionate Developer, working since 2016 professionally, studied Scientific Programming (B.Sc)<br>
- ⭐ I care about performance, User and Developer experience to create short feedback loops, uniqueness and simplicity<br>
+ ⭐ I care about performance, User and Developer experience, accessibility to create short feedback loops, uniqueness and simplicity<br>
- ⭐ I am currently learning more about Accessibility, Deep Learning and WebGPU<br>
  ⭐ Learning by doing.
 I like to go fast and be experimental, but also be up-to-date

 <br />